branbeyyy/baranflix/README.md

 -
 -How to use the Django framework to create websites using Python

--Different methods and clever ways to solve problems in Python
+-Different methods and ways to solve problems in Python

 **_PLANS FOR THE FUTURE_**
 -